 So what should you do if you find yourself experiencing some anxiety in the last few weeks?
 Try this:

 Also: don't bottle those feeling up.
-They usually end up resurfacing at the worst time, so acknowledge them when they come up so you can move on.
+They usually end up resurfacing at the worst time (i.e., the week of the bar exam).
+So acknowledge them when they come up so you can move on.

 Reach out to family or friends and ask them to remind you that you're a superstar and have this under control.
 Just hearing those words from someone else is reassuring and can get you back in the right frame of mind.